 Every mom to be has had those panic attack moments during their pregnancy about what to pack in the birth bag.
 We think to ourselves “What if I forget something super important” or ” What if this, what if that”… honey- take a deep breath and enjoy this list of my favorite items to bring in your birth bag!

-Being a birth and newborn photographer, I am so honored to be invited in these special moments for all my clients.
+Being a Tacoma Birth Photographer, I am so honored to be invited in these special moments for all my clients.
 Birth photography is hands down one of my favorite types of sessions to document.
-I’ve photographed over 400 births since 2012, had 2 babies of my own and have been a part of many births for friends and family as well, so I come bearing some knowledge (and giggles) for you to glean some wisdom on what to pack in that darn hospital birth bag that has been plaguing your thoughts at night!
+I’ve photographed ( and attended as a certified Doula) over 500 births since 2012, had 3 babies of my own (2 earthside, 1 in heaven), so I come bearing some knowledge (and giggles) for you to glean some wisdom on what to pack in that darn hospital birth bag that has been plaguing your thoughts at night!

 - Your makeup bag and toiletries bag.
 PLEASE don’t forget your toothbrush and toothpaste!
 Don’t be like me with my second child and completely forget to pack the important mascara (or false lashes… cause those are a LIFESAVER) and toothbrush.
 My favorite mascara?
 Better than Sex Waterproof by TooFaced Cosmetics.
 It’s amazing-it lengthens, strengthens and is totally water proof- so when you give birth and see that gorgeous little human being put on your chest, you can shed some tears and not worry about mascara running down your cheeks.
 OR grab some of my fave lashes EVER- Kiss False Lashes and your favorite adhesive… and cry your eyes out when you get to hold the little miracle you’ve been growing the past (what feels like a decade) 9-ish months!